dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 var ints = List<int>.from(numbers);
 {% endprettify %}

-But if your goal is just to copy the iterable and preserve its original type, or you don't care about the type, then use `toList()`.
+If your goal is to _copy_ the iterable and preserve its original element type use `List.of()`.
+If you don't care about the element type, or the intent is to get a `List` from an `Iterable` or another collection type, then use `toList()`.

 ### DO use `whereType()` to filter a collection by type.